vijayvanapalli96/vjvanapalli.github.io/_posts/2024-04-08-final_project_kaggle_competition.md

 <img width="506" alt="image" src="https://github.com/vijayvanapalli96/vjvanapalli.github.io/assets/46009628/9c89a6b7-514b-4e5d-95b7-47d53d7f4181">

 I will update this section as soon as I get a reasonable score, but clearly I assume it would be lower, because of the lower matches.

+## Concluion

+I believe I can achieve a better performance by looking for deep learning methods used for image embeddings and finding an algorithm that overcomes ALIKED, and LightGlueMatchers.
+Particularly looking for better generated keypoints in comparison to traditional methods like SIFT, AKAZE, and ORB.
+Furthermore, there are alternatives for sparse reconstruction as well but I would need to look into algorithms other than RANSAC.
+The areas of improvement are definitely finding better matches so as to compete with what the baseline model can achieve and then going for reconstruction from there.